 What is béchamel sauce?

-- Crushed tomatoes - Using crushed tomatoes instead of diced tomatoes gives the tomato sauce a better texture.
-I like using San Marzano tomatoes when possible.
+- Crushed tomatoes.
+Using crushed tomatoes instead of diced tomatoes gives the tomato sauce a better texture.
+I recommend San Marzano tomatoes when possible.
+Add a tablespoon of tomato paste for more flavor and depth.

 See the recipe card below for quantities and remaining ingredients.